AzlanCoding/igniteDMA/README.md

 - **End of October 2024**
   - ~Multiple profile Support~ (Completed on 24th September 2024)
 - **End of November 2024**
-  - Ability to handle more than 5,000 blocked sites
+  - ~Ability to handle more than 5,000 blocked sites~ (Somewhat fixed on 26 October 2024 [NOT TESTED])
+  - "Tags" for list of categorized websites for administrators to add to their block list.
   - "Live class" feature, which includes the following features:
     - "Look Up" mode.
 Temporarily locks students' devices to force them to pay attention to the teacher.
 Triggered by the teacher.
     - "Live Screen" mode.
 Streams teachers' computer screens to students, allowing them to take screenshots and rewind if needed. <br>This is especially useful when teachers are going through answers for a test.
 Students can take screenshot or rewind so that they can copy their corrections later and spend more time understanding what they did wrongly.<br>(Ability to rewind can be disabled)